How is Zeffy free?

 Here are some tips to recruit and retain members:

-By focusing on providing a seamless membership experience and offering tangible benefits, you can attract and retain a solid member base to support your 501(c)(6) nonprofit.
+By focusing on providing a solid membership experience and offering tangible benefits, you can attract and retain a strong member base to support your 501(c)(6) nonprofit.

 3. Assemble a Nonprofit Board